anyscale/madewithml.github.io/docs/index.md

                                     </div>
                                 </div>
                             </div>
-                            <p class="card-subtitle mb-0">"For anyone interested in seeing MLOps in action, this is the best practical resource out there!
+                            <p class="card-subtitle">"For anyone interested in seeing MLOps in action, this is the best practical resource out there!
 Thank you for this wonderful course.
 Highly recommended!"</p>
                         </div>
                     </div>
                 </div>